PAC-Bayesian Soft Actor-Critic Learning: Background

-The distribution $q$ is called the {\it posterior}, which should desirably be similar to a {\it prior} distribution $p$ that represents domain knowledge or design choices that are to be imposed to the learning process.
-Differently from Bayesian inference, the relationship between the prior and the posterior distributions does not necessarily follow the Bayes theorem in the PAC Bayesian framework.
-It is sufficient that $p$ is decided before data collection and $q$ is fit to data.
-A typical PAC Bayesian bound follows the structure
+\paragraph{PAC Bayesian analysis.} Assume a prediction task from an input $x \in \mathcal{X}$ to output $y \in \mathcal{Y}$ with an unknown joint distribution $x,y \sim \mathcal{D}$, the performance of which is quantified by a bounded loss functional $L(h(x),y): \mathcal{Y} \times \mathcal{Y} \rightarrow [0, L_{\max}]$, where $h$ is a prediction hypothesis.
+The main concern of statistical learning theory is to find the tightest possible bound for the risk functional $ R(h) = \Ep{(x,y)\sim\mathcal{D}} {L(h(x),y)}$ that holds with the highest possible probability based on its empirical estimate $R_N(h) = \frac{1}{N} \sum_{(x,y) \in D_N} L(h(x),y)$ for a data set~$D_N$ of $N$ independent and identically distributed (i.i.d.) samples $(x,y)$ taken from a data distribution~$\mathcal{D}$.
+Bounds that satisfy these desiderata, referred to as \emph{Probably Approximately Correct (PAC)} \citep{kearns1994introduction}, follow the structure ${\text{Pr}[R(h) \leq C(R_N(h), \delta)] \geq 1-\delta}$ where $C(\delta)$ is an analytical expression dependent on the empirical estimate $R_N$ and $\delta \in (0,1)$ is a tolerance level.
+PAC Bayesian bounds \citep{shawe1997pac, mcallester1999pac} extend the PAC framework to the case where the hypothesis is assumed to follow a posterior distribution $h \sim \mu$.
+The measure~$\mu_0$ denotes the prior distribution that represents domain knowledge or design choices to be imposed to the learning process.
+Differently from Bayesian inference, the relationship between prior and posterior distribution does not necessarily follow the Bayes theorem in the PAC Bayesian framework.
+It is sufficient that $\mu_0$ is chosen a priori, while $\mu$ may be fit to data.
+A PAC Bayesian bound has the structure

-which is akin to Eq. \ref{eq:pac_bound} with the key difference that it makes a statement about a distribution $q$ on the hypothesis space rather than a single hypothesis, hence it involves a complexity penalty at the scale of distributions $D_{KL}(q || p)$.
+The key difference of this bound from a PAC bound is that it makes a statement about a distribution $q$ on the whole hypothesis space rather than a single hypothesis.
+Hence, it involves a complexity penalty at the scale of distributions $D_\text{KL}(\mu || \mu_0)$.